DriveQuantPublic/react-native-drivekit/packages/trip-analysis/README.md

 ```typescript
 activateAutoStart(enable: boolean): Promise<void>
 ```

-> 🚨
->
-> On Android if you want to enable the automatic trip detection mode, `activateAutoStart(true)` must be called **after** the Activity Recognition runtime permission is granted by the user

 The automatic mode detects vehicle movements and triggers the trip analysis without driver intervention while the application is in background.
 The analysis is stopped automatically at the end of the trip.